-Contact hours (3 total): 3 lecture Ohio Division of Real Estate & Professional Licensing principles and practices.
+Ohio Division of Real Estate & Professional Licensing principles and practices.
 Introduction to the market of real property, contractual/property rights, investment, and ownership.
 Guidelines and operations for the real estate professional.
 Meets state requirements for licensing.
-Prerequisite(s): ENG 0850 with a C or higher Terms Offered: Fall, Spring, Summer
+Pre/Corequisite(s): ENG 0980 with a grade of C or higher Terms Offered: Fall, Spring, Summer